particle-iot/docs/src/content/faq/pricing/general-questions.md

 account_.
 This is the account that you use to login to Particle web properties like the Console, and what allows you to manage Particle devices you own.
-For prototyping purposes, all you need to get going with Particle are devices and a Developer account.
+For prototyping purposes, all you need to get going with Particle are devices and a User account.

-When you are ready to professionalize your IoT prototype, you'll want to create a _Product_.
+When you are ready to professionalize your IoT prototype, you'll want to create a _Product_ and add your devices to it.
 A product unifies a group of Particle devices into a homogenous fleet, and provides additional features to easily manage an IoT deployment at scale.
 A Product also has team members, which allows many Particle users to collaborate on an IoT project together.
 As a user, you can _belong to_